pkivolowitz/CSC3510-S-2024/README.md

 imposed to encourage good working habits including but not limited to starting work early / working steadily.
 This is not intended punitively.

+Help will always be available during office hours that coincide with the weekly BBQ.

 ## Texts

 Primary: [My Assembly Language